Artur-Galstyan/jaxonloader/README.md

 # jaxonloader

-A dataloader, but for Jax
+A dataloader, but for JAX.

 The idea of this package is to have a DataLoader similar to the PyTorch one.
 To ensure that you don't have to learn anything new to use this package, the same API is chosen here (PyTorch's API actually a very good).